iPlayed-games/frontend/README.md

 ## Commiting

-[Branch out](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) by following the structure `feature/add-your-branch-name` or `chore/add-your-branch-name` or `fix/add-your-branch-name` and submit your [PR](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+[Branch out](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) by following the structure [ISSUE-ID]-[Similar ticket title] and submit your [PR](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+For example: `9-Login_form`

 After completing your component and you are ready to commit do the following...